sproutcore/build-tools/docs/projectconfig.md

   2. "sproutcore:desktop": this is the subframework desktop inside the sproutcore framework
   3. "sproutcore/lib/index.html": this is a reference to the file lib/index.html inside the sproutcore framework
   4. "http://my.host.ext": a url, is taken literally

+# Different API
+As mentioned earlier (perhaps not in this document) typing JSON is not very easy nor convenient.
+Looking at a way to convert the old Buildfile format I noticed that the Abbot Buildfiles are actually plain Ruby, and are executed as such.
+The Buildfile contains a function call to config which inserts the configuration into the internal configuration tree.
+This approach is also very feasible for these buildtools.
+Because the parse tree for the configuration will be very similar anyhow, it can be an addon, on which the community can decide which format to support in the end.
+The files will be called sc_config (without .js), but will be loaded and executed as JS.